gratefulbread/sonic_fiber/README.md

 # Sonic Fiber Map
 A map highlighting Sonic.net fiber deployments generated from publicly-available street permits.
+Basis is from ThatDan/sonic_fiber
+Data is currently excavation permits, rather than the temporary occupancy permits that were on Dan's map.

 ## Demo
 The map itself can be found at https://gratefulbread.github.io/sonic_fiber/

-The data within is recent as of **August 8, 2017**.
-(Except permit 17TOC-3140.
-I've left that as an exercise for the user to figure out why :wink:)

 ## Disclaimer
 This map is purely speculative based on street permits.
 I have not verified whether Sonic's fiber service is available on every street highlighted.